vuxcode/pr1-project-pokeballstore/time-report.md

 - Added bug screenshots
 - Created Phase 8 documentation
 - **Session time:** ~6-8 hours (including AI tutoring session to get a deeper undertanding of new stuff!)

+### I forgot the the time report
+- In the end i was in school and github was not working perfect
+- And last week before presentation I did nothing due to focus on my English tests and lack of time.

+### December 15, 2025
+**Last update**
+- In the end i was in school and github was not working perfect
+- The old import function is back
+- Add words is updated
+- Fixed "wrong answer" in the quiz
+- Updated all documentation
+- Made a project summary
+ - **Session time:** 8 hours

 ---